Sieboldianus/lbsntransform/README.md

 ## Contributing

-Field mapping from and to ProtoBuffers from different Social Media sites is provided in [field_mapping.py](/lbsntransform/classes/field_mapping.py).
+Field mapping from and to ProtoBuffers from different Social Media sites is provided in classes [field_mapping_xxx.py](/lbsntransform/classes/field_mapping_twitter.py).
-As an example, a mapping of Twitter json structure is given (see class `FieldMappingTwitter`).
+As an example, mapping of the Twitter json structure is given (see class `FieldMappingTwitter`).
 This class may be used to extend
 functionality to cover other networks such as Flickr or Foursquare.

 For development & testing, make a local clone of this repository